Fighter 5e – D&D Class Optimisation Guide

 Options to avoid: Hermit, guild artisan, acolyte, noble

 Considerations: Backgrounds tend to be good for giving you extra skills to work with, but as there aren’t many strength or constitution based skills, and fighters generally aren’t relied on for these, a fighter’s background is less important.
-You might get some mileage from dexterity based skills.
-Eldritch knights might do well from some backgrounds with intelligence based skills too like arcana and religion.
+You might get some mileage from dexterity based skills too.
+Eldritch knights might do well from some backgrounds with intelligence based skills too like arcana and religion as high intelligence classes are the rarest.

-Recommended options: Athletics, intimidation (especially if your DM uses the rules around flexible ability scores for skill checks), perception, survival, medicine
+Recommended options: Athletics, intimidation (especially if your DM uses the rules around flexible ability scores for skill checks) and perception

 Considerations: As mentioned, fighters don’t tend to be a go to skill class and tend to focus on ability scores that don’t align with most skills.
 Athletics is your sole, strength based skill and intimidation can be good if your DM will let you use your strength for intimidation checks.
-Medicine is useful when there are no healers available and perception and survival have broad uses and often involve multiple party members so you can make good backup.
+Perception has broad uses and often involve multiple party members so you can make good backup on this despite your lack of wisdom.

 Recommended options: Crossbow expert, gift of the Chromatic dragon, gunner, great weapon master, heavy armor master, lucky, polearm master, sentinel, skill expert